 ARTICLE XII - AMENDMENTS

-All Bylaws of the District shall be subject to alteration or repeal, and new Bylaws may be made, by a ¾ majority vote of the Board of Commissioners at the time the Chairperson calls for a special meeting.
+All Bylaws of the District shall be subject to alteration or repeal, and new Bylaws may be made, by a ¾ majority vote of the Board of Commissioners at a regular meeting if a copy of the proposed amendment was provided to all members by the Chairman no less than 30 days prior.

-DIRECTORS:

-The Board of Directors shall have power to make, adopt, alter, amend, and repeal, from time to time, Bylaws of the District.

 APPROVED AND ADOPTED on September 16, 2021.